 Where a copending application is referred to in the specification, the examiner should ascertain whether it has matured into a patent or become abandoned and that fact or the patent number added to the specification.
 The claims should be renumbered as required by rule 126, and particular attention should be given to claims dependent on previous claims to see that the numbering is consistent.
+An examiner's amendment should be prepared if the order of the claims is changed.
 See §§ 608.01(j), 608.01(n) and 1302.04(g).